 My people are destroyed from lack of knowledge~ Hosea 4:6a NIV

-There is a super weird debate taking place right now.
-A growing number of female athletes are arguing that transgender women (men identifying as women) should not be permitted to compete against women who were born women in athletic competitions.
-These women assert that women who were born men have some distinct physical advantages over women who were born women.
+Female athletes argue transgender women (men) should not be permitted to compete against women who were born women in athletic competitions.
+These folks assert women who were born men have some distinct physical advantages over women who were born women.
 Those advantages include greater overall physical size, superior muscle mass and improved lung capacity.

 The secular world has been denying the existence of objective truth for several decades now.
 The longer a person or a society chooses to believe a lie the less likely they are to believe the truth when they are confronted with it.
-In other words, the secular world is in no mood to be set straight after a half a century of being allowed to party it up in the land of make-believe.
+In other words, the secular world is in no mood to be set straight about what’s real and true after fifty years of partying it up in the land of make-believe.

 Okay, so here’s the thing: